Great Rebellion of 1817–1818: Revolt begins

 Around this time in September 1817, Major Sylvester Douglas Wilson, the Assistant Resident and Agent of the British Government in Badulla received word that a person of Malabar origin had been gathering a following in the Uva Wellasse region with claims to the throne of Kandy.
 It was said that this person claimed to be Wilbawe Mudiyanse Doresami, a former priest who claimed to be a relative of the former king and member of the Nayak dynasty.
 Wilson dispatched the newly appointed Haji Marikkar Travala Mohandiram with a detachment native soldiers to inquire into the suspected Malabar.
 Having reached Dankumbura in Bintenne, the Haji Marikkar gained information that Wilbawe along with some priests were at Kehelwella with the Veddas.
 On his way to Kehelwella, he was captured by Bootawe Rate Rala in Wellassa and was killed on Wilbawe's orders on 26 September 1817.
 After Major Wilson received information of Haji Marikkar's death, he set out from Badulla with a contingent of Malay soldiers under the command of Lieutenant Newman to Wellasse on 14 October 1817.
-He attempted negotiations with the rebels, but on 16 October 1817, while detached from the rest of the group at a stream close to Bibile with only two servants, Major Wilson and one of his servants were killed by arrows fired by Meegahapitiya Rate Rala and his men.
+He attempted negotiations with the rebels, but on 16 October 1817, while detached from the rest of the group at a stream close to Bibile with only two servants, Major Wilson and one of his servants were killed by arrows fired by Hitihami Mudiyanselage Rate Rala and his men.
 Lieutenant Newman was unable to recover Wilson's body and it was later claimed to have been decapitated.

 In response to the killing of Major Wilson, Sir Robert Brownrigg dispatched Colonel Kelly to Badulla from Kandy on 30 October with a force of 271 European and 456 native troops while 339 European and 773 native troops remained in Kandy.
 Major MacDonald who was the Commandant of Badulla was dispatched to Kotabowa-Wellassa.
 Additional reinforcements were brought up from Galle, Matara and Hambantota.
 MacDonald established a fort at Paranagama, along the Kandy-Badulla road where he was accused of torturing and lynching the local population.
 By February 1818, the British position had deteriorated.
 They had abandoned all posts in the Uva Wellassa, except those needed to keep the line of communication between Badulla and Batticaloa open.
-Fort MacDonald was attacked by a 5,000 - 6,000 strong rebel force lead by Keppetipola in February and lay siege till March.
+Fort MacDonald was attacked by a 5,000 - 6,000 strong rebel force led by Keppetipola in February and lay siege till March.

 Lord Bathurst, the Secretary of State for War and the Colonies and Brownrigg's superior in London had suggested that the latter consider leaving Kandy and withdrawing to the safety of the maritime provinces to save European lives.
 Brownrigg instead requested assistance from the Madras Presidency.
 A relief force under Brigadier Shuldham was dispatched from Madras and landed in Ceylon tilting the balance in British favor.